 Computer software is probably the most malleable medium invented for human artistry.
 Unlike the gadgets of the industrial revolution, which were hardwired to a single purpose, computer software essentially mimics the fluidity of the human mind, making it extensible in any direction the author sees fit.
 Because of this, in Computer Science, we don’t just study what “is,” but we define what is.
 Our goal is to invent, create, and solve problems in exciting new ways.

 The major is tailor-made for a challenging and practical course of study and paves the way for a dynamic career path and advanced study in the computing and related fields.
-We also offer a minor in Computer Science for students majoring in other disciplines and offer courses in support of the interdisciplinary Data Science minor.
+We also offer a minor in Computer Science for students majoring in other disciplines, and offer courses in support of the interdisciplinary Data Science minor and the Information Security minor.
 Students have opportunities for individual study, undergraduate research, and internships at technical firms, government offices, or software development agencies.

 Students considering a career with the federal government should be aware that the US Department of Operations and Personnel Management standards require a minimum of 15 credit hours of mathematics in order for employees to be classified as a “Computer Scientist.”
 Students interested in federal employment in this classification are encouraged to take MATH 121, MATH 122, MATH 200, and any additional MATH course numbered 300 or higher.
 A minor in Applied Mathematics would also provide appropriate preparation.